Major Updates in Claude Code v2.1.166–v2.1.168

 Breaking Changes and Deprecations

-There are no breaking changes or deprecations in the range of v2.1.166 to v2.1.168.
-However, since the handling of permissions in cross-session messaging (SendMessage) has changed, please note that permission requests via relayed messages will be rejected in workflows that automate execution by linking multiple sessions.
+There are no breaking changes or deprecations within the scope of v2.1.166 ~ v2.1.168.
+However, please note that since the handling of permissions in inter-session messaging (SendMessage) has changed, permission requests via relayed messages will be rejected in workflows where multiple sessions are linked for automated execution.

-In this range of updates, v2.1.166 brought enhancements to availability and permission controls such as fallback models and glob support in deny rules, along with stability fixes related to image processing, remote sessions, PowerShell, and macOS.
+Within this scope, v2.1.166 includes enhancements to availability and permission controls such as fallback models and glob support for deny rules, along with fixes related to stability in image processing, remote sessions, PowerShell, and macOS.
 While specific details for v2.1.167 and v2.1.168 have not been published, reliability improvements continue.

-Especially for teams and organizations enforcing governance through managed settings, we recommend updating to v2.1.166 or later, as it fixes the issue where policy enforcement was being silently disabled.
-If any of the changes interest you, please try updating and see for yourself.
+In particular, if your team or organization is enforcing governance through managed settings, we recommend updating to v2.1.166 or later, where the issue of policy enforcement being silently disabled has been fixed.
+If any of the changes catch your interest, please update and check them out.

 References